registripe/registripe-core/README.md

     canceling a registration.
 *   Send registered users a notification email when event details change.
 *   Invite people to the event, either from member groups or from past events.
-*   Send reminder emails a fixed time before an event starts.

 ## Configuration